flowersinthesand/portal/documentation/api.md

 * **key** (type: String): A key of option.

 In addition to merged options, the following options are available:
-* id: the socket id
+* id: The socket id.
-* url: the original url.
+* url: The original url.

 #### `data(key)`